DEVELOPER

 You should see the hex string returned with no HTML wrappers or redirect responses.

-Once the verification file is hosted and publicly accessible, navigate to Embedded Checkouts on your dashboard and select a checkout instance to reach the checkout management page, then click Register Domain with Apple Pay.
-This will trigger the domain registration process with Apple on your behalf.
-This calls Apple’s registerMerchant API using our platform integrator credentials and registers your domain against our Platform Integrator ID.
-You do not need your own Apple Developer account or merchant ID to complete this step.
+Once the verification file is hosted and publicly accessible, open Embedded Checkouts on your dashboard, select your checkout instance, then click Register Domain with Apple Pay.
+That triggers registration with Apple on your behalf (registerMerchant using North’s platform integrator credentials against our Platform Integrator ID).
+You do not need your own Apple Developer account or merchant identifier for this dashboard step.

 1Host the .well-known verification file on your domain.You (the integrator)